-Director of percussion studies at the University of Washington School of Music since 1980, Tom Collier is a veteran of more than 50 years in music — his first public appearance was at age five, on xylophone, and his first professional performances were made as a nine-year-old marimba virtuoso.
+Director of percussion studies at the University of Washington School of Music from 1980 through 2016, Tom Collier is a veteran of more than 50 years in music — his first public appearance was at age five, on xylophone, and his first professional performances were made as a nine-year-old marimba virtuoso.
 Tom has since performed and recorded with his own jazz group and many important classical, jazz, and popular artists, including Bill Frisell, Frank Zappa, Shelly Manne, Laurindo Almeida, Natalie Cole, Mannheim Steamroller, Sammy Davis, Jr., Barbra Streisand, Johnny Mathis, Olivia Newton-John, The Beach Boys, and too many more to name.
 In the classical arena, Collier has appeared as guest soloist with the Seattle Symphony and many other orchestras, and as percussionist with the Los Angeles Repertoire Orchestra, L.A.
 Contempo Four and the Northwest Chamber Orchestra.
 He has presented over 300 jazz concerts in public schools around Washington State for the Arts In Education Program under the auspices of that state's Arts Commission.
 Collier has released several albums as leader or co-leader beginning with Inner City Records in 1981 and continuing through the present.
 In 2014, he was awarded a Royalty Research Grant by the University to produce three new recordings in three different settings.
 In addition, he has recorded several educational albums for Music Minus One and Studio 4 Music.
 In 1980, Collier was presented with an "Outstanding Service To Jazz Education" award by the National Association of Jazz Educators, and over the past thirty years, he has won twenty five ASCAP Popular Panel and ASCAPlus Awards for his various jazz and percussion compositions.
 In 2011, the prestigious Adelaide D. Currie Cole Endowed Professorship in the University of Washington School of Music was awarded to Professor Collier for the academic years 2011-2013.

 Martin Lund, one of the most diverse musicians in the universe, has played with some of the great blues artists of our time and worked in the studios of LA as a composer, arranger and musician with artists like Mel Torme to Isacc Hayes.
 His eclectic background has allowed him to move freely through any style of music from classical to rock and from jazz to Broadway.
 He is equally adept at clarinet, saxophone, flute and piano.
 Martin is a well-known performer and teacher who produces several of Orcas Island's most popular summer music events, including The One World Music Festival, a musical variety show with Orcas Island's best musicians and top-notch talent from beyond the islands, and the Orcas Island Jazz Festival.
 Martin graduated from the University of Washington with a BA in both music and music education.